Snake Avoidance Training for Dogs (ABN: 52 149 310 976) Booking Terms & Conditions

 Actively exposing your dog to snakes outside of our training only erodes our work and can counter train your dog to approach snakes.
 Snake avoidance training is provided as a preventative measure, designed to safely educate the dog to the consequences of engaging snakes.
 It can be said that learning takes place when the expectation differs from the outcome.
 Most dogs clearly expect interacting with a snake to be somewhat interesting and enjoyable as they are generally very curious and quickly engage the snake.
 After learning that engaging a snake brings an unpleasant consequence, our dogs demonstrate that learning has taken place by their future decisions to avoid the snake.
 While no one can guarantee all the decisions your dog will ever make in the future, we draw a similarity between learning the road rules and road safety.
 Learning the road rules is not a guarantee that accidents will never happen, but they certainly have a dramatic effect on reducing the risks of road accidents.
 This training should be regarded as a last resort safeguard in the event a snake enters your property while the dog is nearby and you are not there to remove the dog from the situation.
 We recommend all dogs completing our Snake Avoidance program undergo an annual refresher to test the dogs’ retention of the training and improve the probability of avoiding snakes in the future.

 Refreshers We advise refreshers to be provided annually.
-Refreshers cost $75 per dog (travel fees may apply).
+Refreshers cost $75 per dog.
 We can provide refresher training as frequently as you like which will test the retention of your dog and its level of instinctive drift under safe conditions that support and strengthen the training.
 We do not advise trying to undertake refresher training yourself.
 If your dog requires a correction, learning complications and inadvertent associations can result if the correction is applied inappropriately.

 Testing Testing is available to all, but is recommended for dogs who have undertaken 'snake avoidance training' with other dog trainers.
-To test retention properly, the dog should be tested no sooner than 3 months after initial training.
-Testing cost $50 per dog (travel fees may apply).
+To test retention properly, the dog should be tested no sooner than three (3) months after initial training.
+Testing should be undertaken at the property where the dog is housed.
+Testing cost $75 per dog.
+Additional travel fees apply and are determined based on distance to the testing location from our business property in Stirling.

 Testing is provided under safe conditions that allow for accurate assessment of its level of training and retention.
 We do not advise trying to test the training yourself.